Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to requiring tax preparers to provide customers with statements itemizing all charges
+A Local Law to amend the administrative code of the city of New York, in relation to making available training and operational support to staff of food pantries

 Attachments